 First, understand that I’ve had the device for a couple of months now, so this is not a “fresh” unboxing, but rather a “recreated” unboxing.
 But that caveat aside, I think you will enjoy it.

-Personally, I really like the O2 dark-blue-and-black color scheme.
+The box as it comes shipped–a blue rectangular solid… Personally, I really like the O2 dark-blue-and-black color scheme.

 The box opens in an unusual way, and I must have been tired or something, because it took me a while to figure it out.
 There are two “drawers” that slide out of either side of the box simultaneously.
 In other words, you have to push one drawer out while you pull on the other, or vice-versa.
-I know I’m not describing it well, but if you look at the picture, imagine that you have to slide both those drawers–which are attached to the box, and so don’t come *all* the way out–out of the main box component simultaneously:
+I know I’m not describing it well, but if you look at the picture, imagine that you have to slide both those drawers–which are attached to the box, and so don’t come *all* the way out–out of the main box component simultaneously.

-The left-hand drawer contains the Universal in its plastic anti-static (one presumes) wrapping:
+The left-hand drawer contains the Universal in its plastic anti-static (one presumes) wrapping.

-The compartment for the Universal is form-fitting Here’s our baby outside of her bed:
+The compartment for the Universal is form-fitting.

 I like the color scheme of the O2 very much, for what it’s worth.
 The casing is almost all black, with the metallic portion a titanium gray.
 On the minus side, the back-lighting on the keys is a fairly-uncomfortable blue, which I find pretty hard on my eyes, particularly if the ambient light is dim.